Sk44rt/termux-sudo/README.md

 **But sudo file was patched by dazy4**

 For what?
-original sudo file doesn't see su in [LineageOS]: https://lineageos.org/
+original sudo file doesn't see su in [LineageOS](https://lineageos.org/)